jcacc/sleeping_dragons/README.md

 *Coding Games in Python* by DK Publishing

 ### Purpose
-To teach myself and my son how games are created through Python programming
+To teach myself and my son how games are created through Python programming.

 ### Instructions